chumaky/datero-docs/docs/installation.md

 ### Running the container
 The only mandator parameter to specify during container run is `POSTGRES_PASSWORD`.
-It's dictated by the underlying official image of `postgres` database.
+It's dictated by the underlying official image of PostgreSQL database.
 But you will probably want to have an access also to the web application and database.
 Hence we also exposure ports `80` and `5432`.
 Flag `-d` will run the container in the background.